-More than any other reason, a social media marketing strategy gets you face time with your target audience.
-Because most prospective students get their information digitally, you can meet them where they are with a strategic online marketing campaign across all social media platforms.
+More than any other reason, a social media marketing strategy gets you to face time with your target audience.
+Because most prospective students get their information digitally, you can meet them where they are with a strategic digital marketing campaign across all social media platforms.

-There are other reasons to enhance your college or university social media strategy:
+There are other reasons to enhance a social media strategy for colleges and universities:

 - It’s a great recruitment tool.
 Videos depicting campus life and events show students what it’s like to be a student at your school.

 - It’s a quick way to disseminate information.
 Guest speakers, sporting events, and even emergencies can be pushed out to the public immediately.

 - It lets you engage your audience directly.
 Platforms like Twitter are ideal for asking questions to your audience.
 Use it for polls or to glean student preferences.

 Social media marketing plan for higher education